 Music and movies have been interlinked for as long as Hollywood has been around, and many a popstar has given acting a go – but what about when they’re playing themselves?

-We look at other movies that celebrate lost legends, and the artists who’ve only been too happy to let a fly on the wall reveal all, no matter how shocking the results.
+We look at other movies that celebrate music icons, lost legends, and the artists only too happy to let a fly on the wall reveal all, no matter how shocking the results.

 One Direction – This is Us